 IF YOU GO

-Disclosure: Our Bordeaux cruise was hosted by Viking River Cruises but any opinions expressed in this post are our own.
+Disclosure: Our Bordeaux cruise, which included the excursion to Cognac France, was hosted by Viking River Cruises but any opinions expressed in this post are our own.

 Also on MoreTimeToTravel.com: Only on Sundays: Marche des Quai